A Step-by-Step Guide to Balancing Radiators By Yourself

 The first radiator to work on is the one that heated the fastest.
-Close the lockshield valve by turning it in a clockwise (right) direction.
-Once it is closed, open it up by exactly a quarter or a turn.
+Turn the lockshield valve in a clockwise (right) direction to close it.
+Once it is closed, open it up by exactly a quarter of a turn.

 Step Seven: Measuring the temperature

-Now you will need to measure some temperatures on your fastest-heating radiator.
+Now you will need to take some temperature readings on your fastest-heating radiator.

-Using your digital thermometer (or multimeter with thermometer), take the temperature from the pipework next to the valve.
+Using your digital thermometer (or multimeter with thermometer), take a temperature reading from the pipework next to the valve.

 Next, take the temperature from the pipework on the opposite side of the radiator.
 If your radiator is a modern one, this will be next to the thermostatic valve.